 Hoops NOT Hate: This is a programme based around secondary school delivery in the areas of Stockton and Hartlepool.
-This would target a total of 18 secondary schools and would address issues surrounding crime, including knife-related crimes, violent crime and discrimination using basketball as a medium.
+This programme will target a total of 18 secondary schools and will address issues surrounding crime including knife related crimes, violent crime and discrimination using basketball as a medium.

-Basketball in its approach is a very simple game with a maximum of five people playing on a team any one point.
+Basketball, in its approach, is a very simple game with a maximum of 5 people playing on a team at any one point.
 Pupils are forced to go through the entire spectrum of emotions while playing a game.
-Every secondary school would get a total of eigh hours on court and four hours classroom/hall teaching.
+Every secondary school would get a total of 8 hours on court and 4 hours classroom/hall teaching.

-The classroom-based activities would include education on violent crime, de-escalation techniques, laws and legislation surrounding this and who to notify if they are worried about a particular friend and how to approach this.
+The classroom-based activities would include education on violent crime, deescalation techniques, laws and legislation surrounding this and who to notify if they are worried about a particular friend and how to approach this.
 It will also cover wellbeing strategies to reach out to others.